mocaccinoOS/website/content/en/docs/Desktop/Software/snap.md

      MocaccinoOS and Snap integration
 ---

+Besides (prefered) flatpak, MocaccinoOS also offers snap.

 {{< alert color="warning" title="Warning" >}}
 Using Snap is currently experimental on MocaccinoOS
 {{< /alert >}}

-Besides (prefered) flatpak, MocaccinoOS also supports snap.

 ## Installing and configuring